AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-attribution-models/machine-learning-model-faq.md

 When should I change my attribution distribution?

-Please reach out to your account manager to discuss the implications of changing your attribution percentages, and which stages to include in your custom model.
+Reach out to your account manager to discuss the implications of changing your attribution percentages, and which stages to include in your custom model.
 Each [!DNL Salesforce] and sales process is unique, and we want to ensure that your custom model is accurately modeled.

 That being said, we've identified some general trends across our customers: